2023 AFC Asian Cup Group D: Japan vs Vietnam

 This was the thirteenth meeting between the sides and the sixth since Vietnam's reunification, with their most recent encounter coming during 2022 FIFA World Cup qualification, with Vietnam drawing 1–1 Japan away.
 Japan had won four out of five previous meetings, but three out of four of these victories were by just a one-goal margin; Japan's biggest win occurred back during the 2007 Asian Cup when they beat the tournament co-hosts 4–1.
 In the sides' most recent Asian Cup encounter in 2019, Japan also clinched a hard-fought 1–0 win.

 Japan kickstarted their tournament with a perfectly coordinated corner kick, which Takumi Minamino wasted no time in converting to give Japan the lead in the 11th minute.
 However, Vietnam then staged an unexpected fightback, first with Nguyễn Đình Bắc's reverse header to equalise in the 16th minute, before a perfect set-piece attack from Bùi Hoàng Việt Anh saw Japanese goalkeeper Zion Suzuki mishandle the ball to allow Phạm Tuấn Hải to convert into the empty net, giving Vietnam a 2–1 lead in the 33rd minute.
-However, Minamino would go on to restore balance with a low shot after an effort from skipper Wataru Endō in the 45th minute, before Keito Nakamura produced a brilliant long-range shot to beat Filip Nguyen, as Japan reclaimed their lead in the fifth minute of first-half stoppage time.
+However, Minamino would go on to restore balance with a low shot after an effort from skipper Wataru Endo in the 45th minute, before Keito Nakamura produced a brilliant long-range shot to beat Filip Nguyen, as Japan reclaimed their lead in the fifth minute of first-half stoppage time.
 In the second half, Japan increased their pressure and put Vietnam on the defensive, but would not secure the victory until the 85th minute, when Ayase Ueda capitalised on poor defending from the Vietnamese to strike a fourth goal for Japan.

 This was the first time since 2007 that Japan managed to defeat Vietnam by more than a one-goal margin and, within their eleven-match winning streak dating back to June 2023, this victory was the tenth time they scored four goals or more.
 Meanwhile, Vietnam became the first national team since Turkey in September 2023 (who also lost 4–2) to score two goals against Japan, but the first since Colombia in March of the same year to take the lead against the Japanese.
 Vietnam were also the first Asian national team to score at least two goals against Japan since Qatar did so in the 2019 AFC Asian Cup final.